Tensor network simulations for nonorientable surfaces: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In our work, we introduced an novel method for calculating the partition functions on non-orientable surfaces, fundamentally advancing tensor network simulations.
+In our work, we introduced a method for calculating the partition functions on nonorientable surfaces, fundamentally advancing tensor network simulations.
 The core of our approach hinges on maintaining data on boundary configurations during the coarse-graining steps by tracking a spatial reflection operator, denoted as $\mathbf{\it O}$.
 While a standard leg contraction reflects periodic boundary conditions, additionally incorporating $\mathbf{\it O}$ enables the theoretical construction of partition functions across diverse manifolds.
-For instance, the orientable genus-$n$ surface can be realized by contracting (sewing) $2n$ renormalized tensors, and we can extend this idea to non-orientable ones by inserting $\mathbf{\it O}$ when sewing the tensors~\footnote{This will be discussed elsewhere.}.
+For instance, an orientable genus-$n$ surface can be realized by contracting (sewing) $2n$ renormalized tensors, and we can extend this idea to nonorientable ones by inserting $\mathbf{\it O}$ when sewing the tensors.
+For example, Fig.~\ref{fig: g2} shows how to construct such surfaces diagrammatically.
+Here, the orange circles are the spatial reflection operator, which is constructed as the transformation matrix from the basis of vertical bonds to the basis of horizontal bonds of the renormalized tensor depicted as green square tensors.
+We would be able to obtain the universal value by taking the thermodynamic limit with this geometry.
 This development not only broadens the applicability of tensor network simulations but also opens new avenues for exploring the physics of complex geometries and topologies.
-As a practical application, we showcase the calculation of the one-point function on the non-orientable surface $\mathrm{RP^2}$, addressing a previously unexplored aspect of universal information within tensor network research.
+As a practical application, we showcase the calculation of the one-point function on the nonorientable surface $\mathrm{RP}^2$, addressing a previously unexplored aspect of universal information within tensor network research.
 By synthesizing our method with insights from prior studies, we establish a comprehensive framework capable of deriving all critical data pertinent to CFT from tensor network analyses.
 This achievement underscores the potential of our approach to contribute significantly to the understanding of CFT data and its implications for phase transitions and critical phenomena in statistical physics and condensed matter theory.